ZETA (fusion reactor): ZETA begins construction

-US researchers planned to test both fast pinch and stabilised pinch by modifying their existing small-scale machines.
+U.S. researchers planned to test both fast pinch and stabilised pinch by modifying their existing small-scale machines.
 In the UK, Thomson once again pressed for funding for a larger machine.
 This time he was much more warmly received, and initial funding of £200,000 was provided in late 1954.
 Design work continued during 1955, and in July the project was named ZETA.
 The term "zero energy" was a phrase used in the nuclear industry to refer to small research reactors, like ZEEP, which had a role similar to ZETA's goal of producing reactions while releasing no net energy.

 The ZETA design was finalised in early 1956.
 Metropolitan-Vickers was hired to build the machine, which included a 150 tonne pulse transformer, the largest built in Britain to that point.
-A serious issue arose when the required high-strength steels needed for the electrical components were in short supply, but a strike in the US electrical industry caused a sudden glut of material, resolving the problem.
+A serious issue arose when the required high-strength steels needed for the electrical components were in short supply, but a strike in the U.S. electrical industry caused a sudden glut of material, resolving the problem.

 ZETA was the largest and most powerful fusion device in the world at the time of its construction.
 Its aluminium torus had an internal bore of 1 m and a major radius of 1.6 m, over three times the size of any machine built to date.
 It was also the most powerful design, incorporating an induction magnet that was designed to induce currents up to 100,000 amperes (amps) into the plasma.
 Later amendments to the design increased this to 200,000 amps.
 It included both types of stabilisation; its aluminium walls acted as the metal shield, and a series of secondary magnets ringed the torus.
 Windows placed in the gaps between the toroidal magnets allowed direct inspection of the plasma.

 In July 1954, the AERE was reorganised into the United Kingdom Atomic Energy Authority (UKAEA).
 Modifications to Harwell's Hangar 7 in order to house the machine began that year.
 Despite its advanced design, the price tag was modest: about US$1 million.
 By late 1956 it was clear that ZETA was going to come online in mid-1957, beating the Model C stellarator and the newest versions of the Perhapsatron and Columbus.
 Because these projects were secret, based on the little information available the press concluded they were versions of the same conceptual device, and that the British were far ahead in the race to produce a working machine.